beshu-tech/readonlyrest-docs/elasticsearch.md

       * `group_attribute_is_dn` (boolean, optional, default: `true`) -
         * when `true` the search filter will look like that: `(&YOUR_GROUP_SEARCH_FILTER(unique_member_attribute={USER_DN}))`
         * then `false` the search filer will look like that: `(&YOUR_GROUP_SEARCH_FILTER(unique_member_attribute={USER_ID_ATTRIBUTE_VALUE}))`
+      * `nested_groups_depth` (positive int, optional, no default) - it defines how deep ROR should ask LDAP to extract the nested LDAP groups.
+See [nested groups support section](#nested-ldap-groups-support) for details.
-   2. User entry - it has an attribute that refers to Group entries:
+   2. User entry - it has an attribute that refers to Group entries (`groups_from_user: true` has to be set to use this strategy):
       * `search_groups_base_DN` (string, required) - should refer to the base Distinguished Name of the groups to which these users may belong
       * `group_name_attribute` (string, optional, default: `cn`) - is the LDAP group object attribute that contains the names of the ROR groups
       * `groups_from_user_attribute` (string, optional, default: `memberOf`) -  is the LDAP user object attribute that contains the names of the ROR groups
+      * `group_search_filter` (string, optional, default: `(objectClass=*)`) is the LDAP search filter (or filters) to limit the user groups returned by LDAP
+      * `nested_groups_depth` (positive int, optional, no default) - it defines how deep ROR should ask LDAP to extract the nested LDAP groups.
+When this setting is configured, ROR needs to know what group's attribute holds the parent group name - it can be set using `unique_member_attribute` (the default is `uniqueMember`).
+See [nested groups support section](#nested-ldap-groups-support) for details.

 Examples: